 Did you know that the Agribusiness degree is a 2-level program?
 Students are admitted as lower-level (AGBL) students and will become upper-level (AGBU) after fulfilling a specific list of requirements.
 Students must complete 60 total hours of coursework and all of the classes on the list of lower-level CBK courses before being able to become an upper-level student.

-Please note that students cannot take any upper-level CBK classes until after these requirements have been met.
+Please note that students should not plan to take any upper-level CBK classes until after these requirements have been met.

-TIP:
+TIPS:

-While it's important to complete your CBK coursework in a timely manner, it's a good idea to avoid taking more than 2-3 in a single semester to help balance your courseload (if possible, since this is based on when you plan to graduate).
-Some classes also allow you to register after taking only 1-2 prerequisites, but that doesn't necessarily mean that taking them in freshman or sophomore year is a good idea.
+- It's a good idea to avoid taking more than 2-3 CBK classes in a single semester for a more manageable workload (if possible, since this is based on when you plan to graduate). - Some CBK classes allow you to register after taking only 1-2 prerequisites, but that doesn't necessarily mean that taking them in freshman or sophomore year is a good idea.
 Be sure to check with your academic advisor to make sure that you are staying on track with your CBK coursework progress!

-^{}AGEC 217 has several prerequisites
+\AGEC 217 has several prerequisites

-Directed

-International Electives
+Directed Thermational Electives